timboudreau/shutesburybroadband/broadbandFaq.md

 A funding model where the network pays for itself is likely to be more politically popular, and means that, in the long run, only the people who use the network are the ones who pay for it (in the form of higher subscriber fees).
 However, in the case that very few people actually buy service, that is higher risk - the entity operating the network would need subscriber fees to cover both loan payments *and* maintenance costs.

-The broadband committee is leaning toward the "pays for itself" model, because that is likely to be less controversial.
+The Broadband Committee is leaning toward the "pays for itself" model, because that is likely to be more fair.

 We plan to have an accountant run some actual numbers, and present some concrete projections of the impact of different funding models on loan repayment, subscriber rates and so forth on this page soon.